AlaskaAirlines/WC-Generator/.github/CONTRIBUTING.md

 Feature requests stem from a business need.
 It is important to understand whether your idea fits with the scope and aims of the project of if this serves to address a personal/local scenario.
 It is up to you to make a strong case about the merits of this feature.
 Please provide as much detail and context as possible.

-## Reporting Bugs
+## Submitting issues

-A bug is defined by: "A demonstrable problem that is caused by a file in the repository."
-Good bug reports are extremely helpful - thank you!
+A bug is defined by: _"A demonstrable problem that is caused by a file in the repository."_ Good bug reports are extremely helpful - thank you!

 To submit an issue, please go to [Auro's project status board](https://auro.alaskaair.com/component-status) and click on the ISSUES badge associated to project you wish to submit an issue for.